-Endosperm mainly contains starch as a food reserve, but it some case they also contain fats, e.g. castor.
+Endosperm mainly contains starch as a food reserve, but in some cases, they also contain fats, e.g. castor.

-Seeds during the dormancy phase get nutrients from endosperm.
+Seeds during the dormancy phase get nutrients from the endosperm.

-Endosperm also contains several hormones like cytokinins and they help in cell differentiation process.
+Endosperm also contains several hormones like cytokinins and they help in the cell differentiation process.

 Endosperm acts as a main source of food in grains like wheat, maize, barley, corn, etc.

 Coconut water is one of the common examples of a liquid endosperm.